Sorcerio/Scene-Weaver-Manual/README.md

 ## What is Scene Weaver?

-Scene Weaver is a toolkit that allows you to turn non-visual works into dynamic visual accompanyment using (primarily) generative artwork.
+Scene Weaver is a toolkit that allows you to turn non-visual works into dynamic visual accompaniment using (primarily) generative artwork.

 Beginning with something as simple as a [Scene Weaver Script file](./docs/ProjectStructureReference.md#script-spt-file-format) and a [Project Parameters file](./docs/ProjectStructureReference.md#parameters-file-reference), you can create a full video complete with optional subtitles and [frame-based camera movements](./docs/UsingCameras.md).
 To do this, Scene Weaver runs on top of an [Image Generator](./docs/UsingImageGenerators.md) like the [AUTOMATIC1111/stable-diffusion-webui Web API](https://github.com/AUTOMATIC1111/stable-diffusion-webui).